jshawl/TLDR-History/README.md

 ## Future Features
 * Upvoting - We were not able to implement upvoting during the project week so that would be a high priority implementation
-* User Authentication - We would like to incorporate user login with Twitter and/or other 3rd party Oauth and then restrict who can edit/delete Events and TLDRs.
+* User Authentication - We are able to log in using a local strategy or twitter, but don't yet have any restricted functions available only to users - we'd like to reserve create/update/delete functions for logged in users only.

 ## Unsolved Problems
 * Jasmine tests - We used the concept of tests to help drive the early development of the app but didn't actually create any functional tests